On periodic families in the stable stems of height two: Introduction

 In this article, we use operations on $\TMF$ to produce a host of new, nontrivial $v_2$-periodic families in $\pi_*\Sph$ that vanish in $\TMF$.
 Our methods also systematically catalogue all such previously known $v_2$-periodic families.

-\begin{theoremalph} \Cref{tab:classes} represents $110$ nonzero $v_2^{32}$-periodic\footnote{The superscript in $v_2^{32}$ refers to the fact that these families are precisely $|v_2^{32}| = 192$-periodic.} families in $\pi_\ast\Sph_2$ of order indicated by the Group-column and all with trivial image in $\pi_\ast\TMF$.
-A full list appears in \Cref{list}. \end{theoremalph}
+\begin{theoremalph} \Cref{tab:classes} represents $125$ nonzero $v_2^{32}$-periodic\footnote{The superscript in $v_2^{32}$ refers to the fact that these families are precisely $|v_2^{32}| = 192$-periodic.} families in $\pi_d\Sph_2$ with $d$ congruent to the value in the Degree-column modulo $192$, of order indicated by the Group-column, and all with trivial image in $\pi_\ast\TMF$.
+The generators for every family in a particular row all have the same image in the ANSS for $\TMF$ up to higher filtration, as indicated by the $\ANSS(\TMF)$-column.
+A full depiction of these generators is displayed in \Cref{list}. \end{theoremalph}

-The families of \Cref{mainthm:nonzerofamilies} are counted in a maximal sense.
-For instance, \Cref{tab:classes} shows that $4\nu\kappabar$ generates a $v_2^{32}$-periodic family, which is actually stating that the known $v_2^{32}$-periodic family generated by $\kappabar$ supports multiplication by $4\nu$.
-In $\pi_{23}\Sph$ we have $\eta\eps\kappa = 4\nu\kappabar$.
-As both $\eps$ and $\kappa$ also generate $v_2^{32}$-periodic families, we count three $v_2^{32}$-periodic families generated by $4\nu\kappabar$.
-We do this to reflect the additional information that the periodic family generated by $\eps$ supports multiplication by $\eta\kappa$ and that the family generated by $\kappa$ supports multiplication by $\eta\eps$.
-This methodology is discussed in detail in the proof of \Cref{mainthm:nonzerofamilies} and summarised in \Cref{sssec:counting}.
+Our methods apply quite broadly and capture many nonzero $v_2^{32}$-periodic families at once.
+In particular, we are able to reconfirm the nonvanishing of families mentioned in \cite{tmfbook,exoticwithcokerJ,bbq,bq}, see \Cref{ssec:relatedwork} for more, and we discover 50 additional families not appearing in the literature.
+From our point of view, these exact numbers are not the main take-away of this article, but rather the efficacy and simplicity of the methods, outlined in \Cref{ssec:proofsection}.
+The proof of Theorem \ref{mainthm:nonzerofamilies} gives a unified approach to detecting $v_2^{32}$-periodic families that both recovers the known families appearing in the literature and pushes much further to detect a host of new families.